SpectralSequences/latex/README.md

 - Pin key for labels
 - Families
 - Insert key for new classes allows control over relative class placement without reordering commands
+- Draw differentials from a range of pages.

 ### Changed:
 - Ticks are now placed at values congruent to tick offset mod tick step, tick offset defaults to 0